-iMovie is part of Apple's iLife suite and is designed for the average Mac user.
+iMovie was part of what Apple called its iLife suite and is designed for the average Mac user.
 Unlike the advanced editor, Final Cut Pro X, iMovie offers a more streamlined video editing interface, including basic features like titles, soundtracks, and transitions.
-The most recent iteration for the latest operating system, Mavericks, follows a minimalist design framework to simplify access and ease of use.
-Adjustments tools along the top right provide color correction and balance, cropping and stabilization; volume control, noise reduction, and video and audio filters.
+Since Maverick, iMovie has featured a minimalist design framework to simplify access and ease of use.
+Adjustment tools along the top right provide color correction and balance, cropping and stabilization; volume control, noise reduction, video and audio filters.
 Apple also introduced "Theater," which enables the user to save final videos in iCloud to be shared across platforms and devices. iMovie still comes with its classic "Trailers" feature which includes 17 templates with unique graphics and soundtracks to create cinematic treasures.
 Despite these fundamental improvements, Apple has not put a lot of effort into developing iMovie further in terms of additional features, keeping it well below the range of Final Cut Pro.